azaelcodes/glucose-tracker/README.md

 We are ready to move to the next step.

 # Step 2 - Create the main component
-We need to create our first and main component to display glucose information, this must be placed inside the application shell.
+We need to create our first and main component to display a list of glucose levels, this must be placed inside the application shell.

 Using the CLI, generate a new component named `glucose-list`